dabund24/vahrplan/docs/adding-a-profile.md

 ### Line Shape Parser

 This is for nice looking colorful icons.
 You can either create an instance of `ScopedHafasClientLineShapeParser` or create a custom class extending `ScopedHafasClientLineShapeParser` depending on how many special cases you can/want to handle.
+Have a look at `BvgLineShapeParser` in case you need an example.

 ## Add to Registry